philipstringer/Kaggle-Project-Springleaf/README.md

 ## How to reproduce results

 * In order to obtain this data you have join the competition.
 Link: https://www.kaggle.com/competitions/springleaf-marketing-response
-   * To reproduce my results simply download spring leaf data cleaning file, and down load the data set.
-Once you have the data set, if your computer can not handle it you will have to sample it out using google colab or your desired choice.
-   * This data code can also be used for other set as well, there may be some tweaks that need to be made but nothing major.
-* I would suggest using Jupyter only because colab will delete your files when you leave.
-If you have a very weak computer or no memory I would suggest using colab.
+   * Reproducing Results: To replicate the results, download both the Springleaf dataset and the associated data cleaning script.
+If your system cannot handle the full dataset due to memory constraints, consider sampling a smaller subset using Google Colab or another cloud-based environment of your choice.
+   * Code Reusability: The data cleaning script is adaptable and can be reused for similar datasets.
+While minor adjustments may be needed depending on dataset structure, the core preprocessing logic remains applicable.
+* Development Environment Recommendations:
+  * Jupyter Notebook is recommended for ease of development, persistence of files, and flexibility in managing large datasets locally.
+  * Google Colab is a suitable alternative for users with limited hardware resources.
+However, keep in mind that session data and uploaded files may be lost upon disconnection or inactivity.

 ### Overview of files in repository